Longueville, New South Wales

-Longueville is a suburb on the Lower North Shore of Sydney, New South Wales, 8 kilometres north-west of the Sydney central business district, in the local government area of the Municipality of Lane Cove.
+Longueville is a harbourside suburb on the Lower North Shore of Sydney, New South Wales, 8 kilometres north of the Sydney central business district, in the local government area of the Municipality of Lane Cove.

-Longueville is a small residential suburb on the peninsula between Tambourine Bay and Woodford Bay, on the banks of the Lane Cove River.
+Longueville sits on the peninsula between Tambourine Bay and Woodford Bay, on the banks of the Lane Cove River.
 Originally a home to manufacturing industries, the suburb had its beginnings as a residential area in the 1870s.
 Longueville was officially proclaimed a suburb in the 1920s.

-Before settlement, Longueville was the home of the Cam-mer-ray-gal people of the Ku-ring-gai Aboriginal Tribe.
-Today the suburb is home to some of Australia's most expensive real estate, with the Sydney Morning Herald ranking it as Sydney's fourth most-expensive suburb.
+Before settlement, Longueville was the home of the Cammeraygal people of the Ku-ring-gai Aboriginal Tribe.
+The suburb has high house prices, in the top ten suburbs in Australia, with an average price of $6,346,000 as of August 2024.

 History

-The area in which Longueville is was originally inhabited by the Cam-mer-ray-gal Group of the Ku-ring-gai Aboriginal Tribe.
+The area in which Longueville is was originally inhabited by the Cammeraygal Group of the Ku-ring-gai Aboriginal Tribe.
 The group, which inhabited the north shore of Port Jackson, was one of the largest in the Sydney area.

 In 1831, the area that is now Longueville became home to one of the earliest manufacturing industries, with Rupert Kirk's soap and factory.
 Longueville had its beginnings in the 1870s, and at the time encompassed the Lane Cove area, which in turn was then part of Willoughby.
 By 1884, there were just two houses in the area, owned by Joseph Palmer and Henry Lamb.
 Richard Hayes Harnett, a land speculator, later acquired some of the land and subdivided it into home sites.
 He later became the first mayor of Mosman.

-Longueville was officially proclaimed a suburb in the 1920s.

 There is some conjecture about where the name Longueville originated, however a commonly held belief is that the suburb was named after French nobleman, the Duc de Longueville.
 The main streets are said to have been named after his three daughters, Christina, Lucretia and Arabella.
 A related theory is that the name bears a connection to the Château de Châteaudun which possesses both a Longueville wing and a Dunois wing, with Dunois being the name of one of the principal streets in Longueville.

 Transport

-Longueville Wharf provides access to ferry services on Lane Cove River Cruises.
-Three Sydney Buses services run through Longueville, going to the Sydney CBD, Lane Cove and Chatswood.
+Longueville wharf is served by Captain Cook Cruises ferry services.
+Busways route 261 operates to Lane Cove and King Street Wharf.